How to Camp in the Winter: The Definitive Guide To Camping In The Snow

-On the other hand, if there is even the smallest chance you will be experiencing winter storms, then please, do invest in a winter or mountaineering tent.
-These tents are heavier than their 3-season cousins but are sturdier and offer better snow & wind protection.
+On the other hand, if there is even the smallest chance you will be experiencing winter storms and sub-zero temps, then it will be wise to invest in a winter or mountaineering tent.
+These four-season tents are heavier than their 3-season cousins but are sturdier and offer better insulation and snow and wind protection.

-A good 4-season tent will typically be dome-shaped, and constructed predominately of solid fabric as opposed to mesh for more warmth and strength, have a large number of guy lines and a larger than normal vestibule(s) for gear storage and/or cooking in bad weather.
+A good 4-season tent will typically be geodesic or semi-geodesic and constructed primarily of solid fabric as opposed to mesh for more warmth and strength.
+It will also have a large number of guy lines and a larger-than-normal vestibule(s) for gear storage and/or cooking in bad weather.

 Pro Tip: Sleeping Bags

-Consider heating some water and putting it into a watertight container, such as a Neogene bottle.
-Place the bottle into your sleeping bag around 20 minutes before bed for a nice cozy feeling when it’s time to tuck in for the night.
+- Consider heating some water and putting it into a hot water bottle or Neogene bottle.
+Place the water bottle into your sleeping bag around 20 minutes before bed for a nice cozy feeling when it’s time to tuck in for the night.

-The comfort rating represents the lowest temperature that the average female (or cold sleeper) can comfortably tolerate and the lower-limit rating is representative for the average male (or warm sleeper).
+The comfort rating represents the lowest temperature that the average female (or cold sleeper) can comfortably tolerate and the lower-limit rating is representative of the average male (or warm sleeper).

-If you want to keep extra cosy, then consider purchasing a sleeping bag liner.
-They not only will keep you 5-150 F warmer but also help to minimize wear and keep your bag cleaner.
-Also, consider buying on that is a VPL (vapor-barrier-liner) to prevent condensation from your body freezing your sleeping bag solid.
+If you want to keep super cozy, then consider purchasing a sleeping bag liner.
+These will not only keep you 5-15 F warmer but also help to minimize wear and keep your bag clean.
+Also, consider buying a VPL (vapor barrier liner) to prevent condensation from freezing your sleeping bag solid.

 As with the EN ratings for sleeping bags, sleeping pads are differentiated by their R-Values.
-The R-Values are an indicator of how insulating a pad is from 1-8, one being the poorest insulator and eight the highest.
-As with the EN ratings, these are from a standardized test under test conditions, so take them with a pinch of salt.
+The R-Values are an indicator of how much insulation a pad provides on a scale of 1-8, 1 being the poorest insulator and 8 the highest.
+As with the EN ratings, these are from a standardized test under lab conditions, so take them with a pinch of salt.

-Typically entering the winter season, you want at least an R-Value of 5 between you and the ground.
+Typically, entering the winter season, you want at least an R-Value of 5 between you and the ground.
 However, before you rush out to buy a new high-end pad, R factors from multiple pads can be stacked.
-A common hack used by experienced winter campers is to place a closed-cell foam pad on the ground and layer a self-inflating pad on top.
+A common hack used by experienced winter campers to stay warm is to place a closed-cell foam sleeping pad on the ground and layer a self-inflating pad on top.

-With extra clothes and gear, you will need a higher volume backpack compared to summer trekking for the same trip duration.
-Typically, between a 65-litre to 80-litre pack should see you through a 2-4 day winter camping trip.
+With extra clothes and gear, you will need a higher-volume backpack compared to summer trekking for the same trip duration.
+Typically, between a 65-liter to 80-liter pack should see you through a 2-4 day winter camping trip.

 Pro Tips: Electronics

-Cold weather significantly decreases battery life, so store your batteries and electronics inside your sleeping bag to keep warm.
+- Cold temperatures significantly decrease battery life, so store your batteries and electronics inside your sleeping bag to keep them warm.

-Bring some candles & candle lantern as a backup, they are lightweight and can provide extra light (and some extra heat).
+- Bring some candles and a candle lantern as a backup.
+They are lightweight and can provide extra light (and some extra heat).

 If you are going into the backcountry, then it is likely you will have no cell phone coverage to check in or communicate with your group should you get split up.
-It is recommended to bring two-way radios and/or a satellite phone to make sure you can still reach help if need be.
+As such, we recommend bringing two-way radios and/or a satellite phone to make sure you can still reach help if need be.

 In addition to your typical gear list, it is likely that you will need some (if not all) of the following gear to make your trip a great one: